Rainworth: History

 As well as growth, Rainworth has also seen decline.
 The local railway service was stopped and the railway station closed in 1965.
 Also along with many other pits in the area, Rufford Colliery stopped producing coal in 1993.
 The colliery provided housing for approximately 400 families and leisure facilities such as a football ground and lido (which was in disuse by the end of the war), along with the Miners' Welfare.
 After over 80 years of service Rufford Colliery closed in 1993.
+Plans were drafted and planning applications submitted from 2006 onwards for the development of a waste incinerator on the colliery site, but eventually these proposals were withdrawn after much local public resistance (see Rufford Colliery#After mining).
+The site has now been restored to provide a natural woodland habitat.

 The Miners' Welfare remains open, and has subsequent affiliations with the local football team and bowls club.
 In 1951, 40 council house had been completed, located on Kirklington Road, just beyond Python Hill School.
 A large housing estate was built in the 1950s, between Station Road and Warsop Lane (the Wimpey estate) and a further estate was built beyond the original council estate on Kirklington Road, sometime after 1965.
 This estate was built to accommodate families moved from mines in North East England – the estate became known as the Geordie Estate.

 In 1975 killer Donald Neilson (the Black Panther) was caught by police officers helped by locals at the chip shop on Southwell Road East in the village.